akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 28. Applied Visual Design
+# 28. Adjust the Color of Various Elements to Complementary Colors

 ## Description
 <section id='description'>